ThomasKaiser/Knowledge/articles/Heatsink_Efficiency.md

 The good thing about cpuminer's benchmark mode is that you get the actual khash/s values constantly reported while running the benchmark.
 So once the CPU cores start to throttle the benchmark scores will immediately drop too.
 At the end of the 15 min run the hash rates and temperatures were reported as follows:

+* NEO4 w/o heatsink: 4.48 kH/s at ~94°C
 * Rock960: 6.88 kH/s at ~94°C
 * NEO4 thermal pad: 7.38 kH/s at ~85°C
 * NEO4 copper shim: 7.74 kH/s at ~83°C
 * RockPro64: 8.15 kH/s at ~72°C

-It should be noted that throttling tresholds for all 4 boards are similar (trip-point-0 at 70°C and trip-point-1 at 85°C) but the critical treshold is set to 95°C with Ficus (RK default is 115°C) which prevents RK3399 here from exceeding 95°C.
+It should be noted that throttling tresholds for all 4 boards are similar (trip-point-0 at 70°C and trip-point-1 at 85°C) but the critical treshold is set to 95°C with Ficus (RK default is 115°C).
+But regardless of the `critical` value none of the boards w/o heatsink exceeded 95°C (NEO4 w/o heatsink throttled down to 408 MHz on the A72 and 1200 MHz on the A53 little cores).

 ### Looking at the different approaches individually